About

 FAQs

-My session fee is $180 for individual therapy sessions (50 minutes) and $200 for couples (50 minutes).
+• My session fee is $195 for individual therapy sessions (50 minutes) and $250 for couples (50 minutes).
 If need be, I can provide a sliding scale on a case-by-case basis.
-I do not accept insurance at this time but happy to provide a superbill to those who may be reimbursed by their health insurance.
+For families, please reach out directly to discuss options.